hallapmark/guesstheflag/README.md

 # Guess the Flag
 A relaxing, visually-driven iOS game built with SwiftUI.
-The user is prompted with a question such as "Tap the flag of Italy!" and must select the correct flag.
+The user is prompted with a question such as "Tap the flag of Estonia!" and must select the correct flag.
 The game then provides visual and haptic feedback.
 At the end of a round of questions, the user sees a modal with a total score and some stats comparing performance with the previous round.

 Screenshot: